Raf al-Yadayn

-Rafʿ al-Yadayn (Arabic: رَفْعُ الْيَدَيْن; lit. 'raising of the hands') is a Sunnah of Prophet Muhammad of raising the hands during the Rukū of Salah (Islamic prayer).
+Rafʿ al-Yadayn (Arabic: رَفْعُ الْيَدَيْن; lit. 'raising of the hands') is a Sunnah of the Islamic prophet Muhammad of raising the hands during the Rukū of Salah (Islamic prayer).
 This practice is widely found in the Hadiths and followed differently among Islamic schools of thought.

 Etymology

 The term Raf' al-Yadayn literally means 'raising of the hands' in Arabic.
 It is derived from the root word رَفَعَ (rafa'a), meaning 'to raise', and يَدَيْن (yadayn), meaning 'hands'.

 Jurisprudential views

 Islamic jurisprudence, or fiqh, includes different interpretations of Raf' al-Yadayn based on Hadith evidence and scholarly opinions.
 The practice varies across the four major Sunni schools of thought:

 Hanafi school

 The Hanafis generally limit Raf' al-Yadayn to the Takbeer al-Tahreema (opening Takbeer) and do not perform it during other transitions in Salah.
-This view is based on their understanding of Hadiths narrated by companions like Abdullah ibn Mas'ud, where it is said that the Prophet (peace be upon him) abandoned the practice of raising hands except at the beginning of the prayer (e.g., Sunan Abu Dawood, Hadith 748).
+This view is based on their understanding of Hadiths narrated by companions like Abdullah ibn Mas'ud, where it is said that Muhammad abandoned the practice of raising hands except at the beginning of the prayer (e.g., Sunan Abu Dawood, Hadith 748).